 Why Athletic Training is Essential to Healthcare

 Athletic trainers bridge the gap between the athletic field and the healthcare system.
-At Bishop Chatard, MJ Barnes is available after school each day as the primary healthcare provider for students following the final bell.
+At Bishop Chatard, Andrew Catlin is available after school each day as the primary healthcare provider for students following the final bell.
 A typical day is filled with injury assessments, therapeutic interventions, and participation decisions for the student athletes.
-When an injury occurs, MJ springs into action to decide the severity of an injury and the next steps for care.
+When an injury occurs, Andrew springs into action to decide the severity of an injury and the next steps for care.
 These decisions are communicated between the students, parents, coaches, physicians, administrators, and nurses.
 Follow up is provided on campus daily to students, making the return to the field smoother.
 This is why athletic trainers are essential to healthcare.

 What an Athletic Trainer can do for You

 Athletic trainers specialize in caring for active individuals with more than ice and ankle taping.
 ATs are equipped for injury and illness prevention, wellness promotion, examination and assessment, immediate and emergency care, therapeutic interventions, and healthcare administration.
 The athletic trainer can help you keep a sound mind knowing your students are safe during sport.
-At Bishop Chatard, MJ Barnes cares for a wide variety of injuries ranging between musculoskeletal, general medicine, and even psychological concerns.
+At Bishop Chatard, Andrew Catlin cares for a wide variety of injuries ranging between musculoskeletal, general medicine, and even psychological concerns.
 Your students have access to a multidisciplinary health care professional on campus every day.
 To learn more about the impact of ATs visit atyourownrisk.org

 No Longer the “Trainer”